The first outputs of the project are public now!

 What is coming next?

 In the upcoming months, 9 more country reports will be published on our website, focusing on immigrants’ experiences of integration, social interactions and reciprocal attitudes of migrants and locals in our 49 communities.
-The country reports will be the base on which we will develop We are also going to engage in a quasi-experimental research to explore, in a selected group of localities, concrete policy actions that can strengthen mutual knowledge and positive interethnic relations.
+The country reports will be the base on which we will develop comparative studies and policy briefs.
+We are also going to engage in a quasi-experimental research to explore, in a selected group of localities, concrete policy actions that can strengthen mutual knowledge and positive interethnic relations.
 This grassroots work will be complemented with stakeholders’ involvement in multilevel and international policy dialogue to critically assess and discuss the Whole-COMM research results in an interactive manner, with the specific aim of sharing strategies that strengthen community cohesion and resilience.